Last Updated on October 12, 2023 by rudyooms

 This blog will be about (yes… again) an Intune sync issue.
-After we took over management of a Microsoft Tenant from a new customer we experienced some weird Intune issues.
+After we took over management of a Microsoft Tenant from a new customer we noticed some weird Intune issues.
+This weird issue caused all devices to stop syncing with Intune.

 I will divide this blog into multiple parts